LF-Decentralized-Trust/project-proposals/HIPs/incubation/web3j.md

 - Over 1000 resolved issues
 - Over 2 million downloads

 Web3j is a successful open source project and a key piece of open source infrastructure for the Ethereum ecosystem.
-However, as the projects creator I want to ensure that Web3j ultimately  resides within a foundation that can ensure that Web3j thrives for the long term without being directly tied to Web3 Labs.
+However, the projects original creator wants to ensure that Web3j ultimately  resides within a foundation that can ensure that Web3j thrives for the long term without being directly tied to Web3 Labs.

 With the Hyperledger Foundation's role as the leading ecosystem for enterprise-grade blockchain technology, I believe there is no better place for Web3j to reside long term.